 Topics by Article

 Figure 3 illustrates topic proportions of a selection of 12 highly cited articles.
 The visualisations illustrate the latent topics of each article, which sometimes reflect a focus that is not intuitively aligned with the article's title or keywords, based as it is only on the language used in the abstracts.
-For example, Schaufeli et al.’s (2009) review of burnout research is labelled as work identity and temporary or precarious work, rather than work-life balance and wellbeing, because it is more a conceptual, phenomenological, and socio-cultural study than it is an account of the causes and outcomes of burnout.
+For example, Schaufeli et al.’s (2009) review of burnout research is labelled as work identity and temporary or precarious work, rather than work-life balance and wellbeing, because it is more a conceptual, phenomenological, and socio-cultural review than it is an account of the causes and outcomes of burnout.

 INSERT FIGURE 3 HERE